raspberrypilearning/whoopi-cushion/worksheet.md

     aplay burp.wav
     ```

 	You should hear it from the speakers or headphones connected to your Pi.
 If you can’t hear anything, make sure that your speakers are connected correctly.
-If this still doesn’t work you'll need to change your audio configuration.
+If this still doesn’t work, you'll need to change your audio configuration.

-	To switch audio to the headphone jack return to the terminal window and type the following command:
+	To switch audio to the headphone jack, return to the terminal window and type the following command:

 	```bash
 	amixer cset numid=3 1